rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 To be precise, such ranges are not currently supported in patterns, but they may be supported in the future.

-We argue that this issue is not important and we can choose this syntax for subslice patterns anyway.
-First of all, syntactic ambiguity is not inherently bad, we see it every day in expressions like `a + b * c`.
+Syntactic ambiguity is not inherently bad.
+We see it every day in expressions like `a + b * c`.
 What is important is to disambiguate it reasonably by default and have a way to group operands in the alternative way when default disambiguation turns out to be incorrect.
 In case of slice patterns the subslice interpretation seems overwhelmingly more likely, so we